With the Colorado point system, your driver’s license can be suspended for six months to one year if you accumulate

 - Criminally negligent homicide or vehicular assault while driving.

-Finally, if your license was revoked (as opposed to suspended), you will be required to take a new
+If your license was revoked (as opposed to suspended), you will be required to take new vision, written and driving tests.5

 See our related article, how to reinstate a suspended driver’s license in Colorado.